Vamsi0069/Interview-Question/AWS/AWS interview questions.md

 #### What AWS resources have you worked with?
 A:
 I’ve worked with a wide range of AWS resources, including:

 •	EC2 (virtual machines)

 •	S3 (object storage)

 •	RDS (managed databases)

 •	ECS/Fargate (containers)

 •	Lambda (serverless compute)

 •	IAM (access control)

 •	CloudWatch (monitoring/logs)

 •	VPC (networking)

 •	Route 53 (DNS)

 •	Auto Scaling Groups

 •	ALB/NLB (load balancers)

 •	Elastic Beanstalk, CloudFormation, and Terraform for provisioning

 #### What AWS services do you use for scaling instances?
 A:
 For automatic and manual scaling, I’ve used:

 •	Auto Scaling Groups (ASG): Automatically add/remove EC2 instances based on CPU, memory, or custom metrics.

 •	Elastic Load Balancer (ELB): Distributes traffic across instances to balance load.

 •	CloudWatch Alarms: Used to trigger scaling actions.

 •	ECS with Fargate or EC2: Task-based scaling based on request load or queue depth.

 #### Difference between ALB and NLB
 Answer:
-Feature	ALB (Application Load Balancer)	NLB (Network Load Balancer) Layer	Layer7 (HTTP/HTTPS)	Layer4 (TCP/UDP)
+Feature	ALB (Application Load Balancer)	NLB (Network Load Balancer)

+Layer	Layer7 (HTTP/HTTPS)	Layer4 (TCP/UDP)

-Features	Path-based, host-based routing	Fast TCP handling, static IP Use Case	Web apps, HTTP APIs	Low latency apps, real-time systems
+Features	Path-based, host-based routing	Fast TCP handling, static IP

+Use Case	Web apps, HTTP APIs	Low latency apps, real-time systems

 #### How do you connect to a private subnet?
 Answer:
 •	Use a bastion host (jump box) in the public subnet.

 •	Or use Session Manager (SSM) if agents are installed.

 •	Optionally use a VPN or Direct Connect.

-#### AWS Lambda vs AWS Fargate
-Answer:
-Feature	AWS Lambda	AWS Fargate
-Type	Serverless functions	Serverless containers
-Use Case	Short event-driven tasks	Long-running container apps Timeout	Max15 minutes	No hard timeout
-Pricing	Per request + duration	Based on vCPU and memory used

 #### What is OAI (Origin Access Identity) in CloudFront?
 Answer: